Deputy Public Defender

 Candidates should possess work experience in programs that provide services to incarcerated individuals or to individuals battling chemical dependency.
 Click on this link to register for electronic notification of job opportunities and see salary information: How to apply.

 Candidates must be flexible and thrive in a fast paced environment.
-Click on these links to register for electronic notification of job opportunities and see salary information: How to apply for Legal Process Clerk position and How to apply for Transcriber/Typist position.
+Click on these links to register for electronic notification of job opportunities and see salary information: How to apply for Legal Process Clerk position or Senior Legal Process Clerk position.